yagossc/short-url/README.md

     -d '{"URL":"http://localhost/ShortURLIdentifier"}'
 ```

-## Dynamic routes
+### Dynamic routes
-The new shortened URL is the response of the `Shortener` endpoint.
+The new shortened URL is the response from the `Shortener` endpoint.
 ```bash
 curl -X GET -i -L http://localhost:8080/ShortURLIdentifier
 ```